AntonSol919/linkspace/homepage/why.md

 e.g. git, bitcoin, linkspace
 :::

 Once you start thinking in terms of supernets, it becomes clear that many problems with streaming questions/answers are accidental complexity.
-When a supernet is used to build an application those problems become irrelevant or trivial[^trivial] - and we can do things that are practically impossible if we keep talking streams.
+Using a supernet to build an application those problems become irrelevant or trivial[^trivial] - and we can do things that are practically impossible if we keep talking streams.

-[^trivial]: Trivial is perhaps overstating it, but take for example a stream getting disconnected - A supernet with a good API should guide a developer to take the most extreme cases of asynchronicity into account. i.e. slow or disconnected server should not break a system as it does to the majority of 'platforms'.
-Well designed supernet applications can be truely offline-first and 'serverless'.
+[^trivial]: Trivial is perhaps overstating it, but take for example a stream getting disconnected - A supernet with a good API should guide a developer to take the most extreme cases of asynchronicity into account. i.e. slow or disconnected server should not break a system.
+Well designed supernet applications can be offline-first and without any critically important nodes or line of communication.

 ## Linkspace

 Linkspace attempts to provide a model where: for any group running any application, there exists a space to address data[^idea].

 [^idea]: This idea and other ideas used in linkspace aren't new.
-But I believe linkspace is a simple and powerful synthesis compared to previous attempts (see [alts](#alts)).
+But I believe linkspace is a simple synthesis compared to previous attempts (see [alts](#alts)).

-If the current internet is essentially streams for key-value systems, so you can talk _to_ server, then linkspace is essentially a shared key-value space, so groups can talk _about_ data.
+If the current internet is streams for key-value systems, so you can talk _to_ server, then linkspace is a shared key-value space, so groups can talk _about_ data.

 A unit in linkspace is called a **point**.
 Each point has data, some auxiliary fields, and is uniquely identified by its hash.